3.5. Build development project¶

 The problem when jar command is not found can be resolved using either of the following measures.

-• Specify the jar command with full path.
-In case of Windows, %JAVA_HOME%\bin\jar and in case of Linux, ${JAVA_HOME}/bin/jar can be specified.
+to environment variable “PATH”. - Specify the jar command with full path.
+In case of Windows,

 3.5.1.3.3.
-Continuous deployment
+Continuous deployment¶

 Continuous deployment is constantly releasing the target software through continuous looping of project (source code tree) structure, version control, inspection, build operations and lifecycle management.